RubenDijk/ha_openmediavault/README.md

 ### Installation

+Check if de setting monitoring is true
+Go to openmediavault system/monitoring/enable 'on'

 Copy this folder into your config directory.
 You should end up with a file path similar to the following: `<config_dir>/custom_components/openmediavault/`.

 Add the following to your `configuration.yaml` file: